-This report contains private data and therefore the Full access to logs (private data) privilege is required in order to view it.
+This report contains private data and therefore the Logs: full access privilege is required in order to view it.

 Top protocols by volume exchanged

 This report sets out the protocols used most often on all data volumes exchanged by all hosts, whether they belong to internal or external networks.